Raymond Longford: Freelancing

-Charles Cozens Spencer eventually withdrew from Australian film production due to the formation of "the Combine" (which absorbed Spencer's old company).
+Cosens Spencer eventually withdrew from Australian film production due to the formation of "the Combine" (which absorbed Spencer's old company and preferred exhibiting proven imports to production).
 This left Longford without his main backer and he found it increasingly difficult to secure funding for a time.

-He went to work for the Fraser Film Release and Photographic Company for who he made a feature and a number of shorts, however, they eventually ended the contract after Longford became involved in a lawsuit following the making of the highly popular The Silence of Dean Maitland (1914).
+He went to work for the Fraser Film Release and Photographic Company for whom he made a feature and a number of shorts, however, they ended the contract after Longford became involved in a lawsuit following the making of the highly popular The Silence of Dean Maitland (1914).

 Longford had an operation in March 1915.

 He made another number of shorts for a variety of companies and taught film acting.
 He then made two films in New Zealand and also became embroiled in another legal battle over The Church and the Woman (1917).
+Longford had lifted the story from a book published in the 1880s.
+The substantial profits from his film that he made for the Pugliese family, were given to the original books author.

 In September 1916, he worked for Crick and Jones preparing scenarios.

 Career peak: The Sentimental Bloke

 Longford's career revived towards the end of World War I when he helped establish the Southern Cross Feature Film Company in South Australia.
 He enjoyed a large box office success with The Woman Suffers (1918) (despite the film being banned in New South Wales) which enabled him to get finance for an adaptation of the poetry of C. J. Dennis, The Sentimental Bloke (1919).
 This was an enormous critical and popular success, and is regarded as one of the greatest Australian films of all time.
 Longford followed it with another hit, On Our Selection (1920), from the stories of Steele Rudd.

 The popularity of these two movies saw Longford move away from melodramatic convention to more realistic treatment of subject matter.
 He said around this time: